eve-spyglass/spyglass/README.md

 This option must first be activated by checking the Provi I app menu: Menu > Auto KOS-Check Clipboard.
 To use this feature: click on a pilot in the local pilot list and then type the shortcuts for select-all and copy-selection.
 This places the pilots in local on your clipboard.
 Next switch to the Provi I app momentarily and back to Eve.
 KOS checking of these pilots will continue in the background.

+## Intel Rescan

+ - Provi I can look over all of your previous logs to check for intel.
+This is useful in two main cases.
+Firstly when you startup Provi I but have already had eve running and want to see the intel you have already collected.
+Secondly, when changing theme the intel in Provi I is all reset.
+You can rescan to get it back.
+ - By default automatically rescanning is disabled, this is so people dont complain of speed issues.
+ - THIS IS QUITE SLOW! looking over existing logs can be incredibly time consuming so if you use it, please be patient.

 ## KOS Results